 3) Image hosting on secured sites (http vs https)

 In order to comply with Chrome’s recent change of visibly identifying unsecured sites, eBay has mandated that all images be hosted on secured sites (https).
 As their way to enforce this, any listing that has an image (not hosted on an https site) causes the description of that listing to be ‘hidden’.
 When you view the listing description you will see a button for ‘See full item description’ which forces the visitor to click on that button to view the description.

 As earlier, you can scan your listings/seller to see if you are in any violations of this by using the following tool (as mentioned above):

 Kyozou has already made any images hosted by us (Product images, images in templates hosted on our servers) https compatible.
 All you would need to do is a bulk revise from Listings–> eBay–> Active to push those changes to take effect on all pre-existing listings.

 If you have any images in your templates/description that are not hosted on Kyozou you must do one of the following:

-- A) Identify these images in your description/template and see if they are https compatible.
+- Identify these images in your description/template and see if they are https compatible.
 The easiest way is to take that URL, paste it into a web browser and change the http to https and see if the image is still valid.
 If the image still appears, that means the image URL should be updated in your description (on product level) or template (Step 10 of Control Panel).
-And then revise the listings.
+Then revise the listings.

-- B) If the image does not appear valid when you try to make it https, then that means the hosting has not made it https compatible.
+- If the image does not appear valid when you try to make it https, then that means the hosting has not made it https compatible.
 At that point you can see if you can save the image and have it hosted on a secured site (some external website, or contact your Customer Success Manager and see if they can host it for you on Kyozou’s servers).
 Alternatively, you can simply remove that image from your description/listing template and revise the listings.